Prajwal1516/Commodity-Price-Predictor/README.md

 Features
 * Input commodity details and predict prices for the next three days.
 * Visual representation of historical and predicted prices.

+# **Running the Web Application**
+To start the Flask app, run: python app.py
+Access the application at http://localhost:5000/.

+# **Usage**
+* Enter the commodity name and relevant parameters.
+* View predicted prices for the next three days.

+# **Future Enhancements**
+* Include additional machine learning models for improved accuracy.
+* Expand the dataset to include diverse commodities.
+* Integration with real-time market APIs.
+* Enhanced UI for better user experience.

+# **Conclusion**
+This project demonstrates the application of machine learning for commodity price prediction using LSTM and Moving Average models.
+The interactive web interface allows users to gain insights into market trends and make informed decisions.